elixir-europe/biohackathon-europe-2024/registration.md

 ## Participant registration

 **Registration for BioHackathon Europe 2024 is open but face-to-face (F2F) attendance places are full.
-You can still register either for virtual participation; online registration will close on Wednesday 30 October at 12:00 CET.**
+You can still register for virtual participation; registration will close on Wednesday 30 October at 12:00 CET.**

 Please note that while registration is free, F2F attendees will need to cover their own travel, food and accommodation costs.
 See the [Venue page](/venue/) for food and accommodation prices.